 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Under the Illinois Human Rights Act (HRA) the Illinois Attorney General investigates possible fair housing violations when those violations demonstrate a pattern and practice of discrimination prohibited by the HRA.
+AFFH (7) Office of the Under the Illinois Human Rights Act (HRA) the Illinois Attorney General Attorney General investigates possible fair housing violations (with IDHR) when those violations demonstrate a pattern and practice of discrimination prohibited by the HRA.
 When the Attorney General has reasonable cause to believe that a person is engaged in a pattern and practice of illegal discrimination, the Attorney General may file a civil action to enforce the provisions of the HRA.
 Further, the Illinois Attorney General is responsible for enforcing the Environmental Barriers Act (EBA).
-This duty involves investigating alleged violations of the EBA and the Illinois Accessibility Code ("Code") and may include the filing of a lawsuit where necessary to ensure Office of the Attorney General (with IDHR) complacence with the EBA.
-The EBA and Code apply to the construction and alteration of public facilities and qualifying multi-story housing units. for purposed of housing Fair Housing 12 discrimination, the Attorney General has jurisdiction over multi-story housing which is Tall Housing 12 defined as "any building of four or more stories containing ten or more dwelling units, constructed to be held out for sale or lease by any persons to the public".
-In addition the Attorney General utilizes the HRA and Fair Housing Amendment Act to pursue developers that design and construct inaccessible housing.
+This duty involves investigating alleged violations of the EBA and the Illinois Accessibility Code ("Code") and may include the filing of a lawsuit where necessary to ensure complacence with the EBA.
+The EBA and Code apply to the construction and alteration of public facilities and qualifying multi-story housing units. for purposed of housing discrimination, the Attorney General has jurisdiction over multi-story housing which is defined as "any building of for or more stories containing ten or more dwelling units, constructed to be held out for sale or lease by any persons to the public".
+In addition, the Attorney General utilized the HRA and Fair Housing Amendment Act to pursued developers that design and construct inaccessible housing.
 The Attorney General also has the duty to implement the Civil and Equal Rights Enforcement Act ("CEREA").
 CEREA (15 ILCS 210) gives the Attorney General power to investigate violations of laws related to discrimination and when such violations are established, to undertake necessary enforcement action.
-Thus the Attorney General is authorized under CEREA to investigate and if necessary litigate any housing discrimination violations that implicate the general public interest of the people of the State of Illinois.
-The Attorney General also conducts outreach to residents and communities throughput Illinois concerning their rights under the HRA.
+Thus, the Attorney General is authorized under CEREA to investigate and if necessary, litigate any housing discrimination violations that implicate the general public interest of the people of the State of Illinois.
+The Attorney General also conducts outreach to residents and communitys throughput Illinois concerning their rights under the HRA.

 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Homeless Prevention: Discharge Coordination Policy Various State Agencies Individual and inter-agency efforts on discharge policies are underway at many agencies, and continue in conjunction with 24 CFR part 91.325, as reflects the requirement for all McKinney-Vento Homeless Assistance Act grantees.
-A certification that the state has established a policy for the discharge of persons from publicly funded institutions or systems of care (such as health care facilities, foster care, or other youth facilities, or correction programs and institutions)in order to prevent such discharge from immediately resulting in homelessness for such persons.
+Homeless Various State Individual and inter-agency efforts on discharge policies are Prevention: Agencies underway at many agencies, and continue in conjunction Discharge with 24 CFR part 91.325, as reflects the requirement for all Coordination McKinney-Vento Homeless Assistance Act grantees.
+A Policy certification that the state has established a policy for the discharge of persons from publicly funded institutions or systems of care (such as health care facilities, foster care, or other youth facilities, or correction programs and institutions) in order to prevent such discharge from immediately resulting in homelessness for such persons.